bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 `showAdvancedFilters` Is a boolean value that indicates whether or not the advanced filter panel will be open by default.
 Defaults to `false`.

+`filterItemPanelSize` Is a number between 1 and 12 that will set the default column size for all panels.
+Defaults to `4`.

 `filters` Is an array containing your filter definitions.
 Filter definitions are described in detail below.
 Defaults to `[]`.

 `searchOnFilterChange` Is a boolean that indicates whether or not a search will be triggered when a filter value changes.
 Defaults to `false`.